veronicacheung1105/kwk-l2-loops-and-iteration-codealong-kwk-students-l2-la-070918/README.md

 tape, add card, set aside.
 Measure, cut, fold, tape, add card, set aside.
 Measure, cut, fold, tape, add card, set aside... phew!

-¥In programming terms, we can think of each step as an action, a... _function_ that is called.
+In programming terms, we can think of each step as an action, a... _function_ that is called.
 It might look something like:

 ```js
 // gift 1